Tobias-Kohn/PyFOPPL/README.md

 This is an implementation of a Anglican/Clojure-based _First Order Probabilistic Programming Language_ (FOPPL) in Python.

-The design of the language is due to
+The design of the FOPPL language is due to
 [Frank Wood](http://www.robots.ox.ac.uk/~fwood/),
 Jan-Willem van de Meent, and Brooks Paige.